 D. Availability of Forms and Menus

-Accommodations must be made to give the disabled equal access to all site functions when designing or “retrofitting” websites.
-That could mean labeling check boxes and buttons with appropriate HTML alt tags, making sure that keyboard entries are allowed on all forms and pages in lieu of mouse clicks, or simply redesigning a form so it functions equally well for all visitors.
+Online businesses must make accommodations to give the disabled equal access to all site functions when designing or “retrofitting” websites.
+That could mean labeling checkboxes and buttons with appropriate HTML alt tags, making sure that keyboard entries are allowed on all forms and pages in lieu of mouse clicks, or simply redesigning a form so it functions equally well for all visitors.
 The same goes for website drop-down menus or other types of navigation bells-and-whistles.

 E. Reformatting Video and Multimedia Presentations

 We’ve already alluded to the fact that most of the video clips considered crucial for a modern website will be useless to those who are unable to hear their audio track.
-Similarly, it may be difficult or impossible for those with vision issues to watch videos, if the clips can’t be resized or the color and contrast can’t be adjusted in a browser.
+Similarly, it may be difficult or impossible for those with vision issues to watch videos if the person can resize clips or adjust the color and contrast in a browser.

 Subtitles on videos can eliminate the first problem, and a text transcript of the audio track can help with the second.
-The ADA toolkit also suggests helping the visually-impaired by providing audio descriptions of what’s actually being shown on videos (they specifically mention changes in setting and gestures) – but good luck figuring that one out.
+The ADA toolkit also suggests helping the visually-impaired by providing audio descriptions of what the videos show (they specifically mention changes in setting and gestures) – but good luck figuring that one out.